GMC ACADIA · model year

 20250728SERVICE BRAKES, HYDRAULIC:FOUNDATION COMPONENTS:DISC:CALIPER

 The contact owns a 2023 GMC Acadia.
 The contact stated while driving 55 MPH, while attempting to depress the brake pedal, the contact heard an abnormal sound coming from the brakes.
 A dealer and independent mechanic were contacted.
 No warning light was illuminated.
 The vehicle was taken to an independent mechanic to be diagnosed, and the contact was informed that the brake pads wear was uneven on the driver’s side and the driver’s side front caliper needed to be replaced.
-The vehicle was the
+The vehicle was then taken to the dealer where it was diagnosed; however, the result was not provided.
+The brake pads were replaced; however, the caliper was not yet replaced.
+The manufacturer was notified of the failure, and informed the contact to take the vehicle to the dealer for assistance.
+The approximate failure mileage was 39,000.

 Mileage: 39,000